Twin Peaks season 3: Casting

 The season's first teaser trailer, released in December 2015, confirmed the involvement of Michael Horse (Tommy "Hawk" Hill).
 In January 2016, it was reported that Sherilyn Fenn would reprise her role as Audrey Horne in a "major presence".
 In February 2016, it was reported that Lynch would reprise his role as Gordon Cole.
 Frequent Lynch collaborator Laura Dern was cast in a "top-secret pivotal role", which eventually proved to be Diane, the previously unseen character to whom Cooper frequently dictated taped messages during the show's original run.
 In April 2016, a complete cast list was released, featuring 217 actors, with actors returning from the earlier series marked with asterisks.
 Mary Reber, who plays Alice Tremond in the finale, is the actual owner of the house used for the Palmer residence.

 David Bowie was asked to make a cameo appearance as FBI Agent Phillip Jeffries, his character from Twin Peaks: Fire Walk with Me.
 As Bowie's health was declining, his lawyer told Lynch that he was unavailable.
 Before his death in January 2016, Bowie gave the production permission to reuse old footage featuring him, but he was unhappy with the accent he had used in the film, and requested that he be dubbed over by an authentic Louisiana actor, leading to the casting of Nathan Frizzell as Jeffries's voice.
 In January and February 2017, respectively, cast members Miguel Ferrer and Warren Frost died, but both appear in the new season.
 This was Ferrer's last live action television role before his death.
 Harry Dean Stanton, who reprised his role as Carl Rodd, died in September 2017, less than two weeks after the last episode of the season aired.

 Filming

 Principal photography began in September 2015 and took 140 days.
 Filming was completed by April 2016.
 The season was shot continuously from a single, long shooting script before being edited into episodes.
-A 3.2K digital camera, the Arri Amira, was used because it was the smallest camera to shoot in 4K, with 1960 ultra speed lenses from Panavision, to soften some of the digital image's sharpness.
+A 3.2K digital camera, the Arri Amira, was used because it was the smallest camera to shoot in 4K resolution, with 1960 ultra speed lenses from Panavision, to soften some of the digital image's sharpness.

 In July 2015, Frost suggested that the season would premiere in 2017 rather than 2016, as originally planned.
 In January 2016, Nevins confirmed that the season would premiere in the first half of 2017.